rekalogika/rekalogika.dev/docs/analytics/02-summary-entity/01-summary-class.md

 }
 ```

+The source entity must have a key field that has the following properties:

+* Permanent, the value never changes in the lifetime of the entity.
+* Monotonic, always increases.

+Most of the time, you should be able to use the primary key of the entity as the
+key field.

 ## The Summary Entity

 This is an example summary entity for the above `Order` entity.
 A summary table